A guide to fitness to practise

 What to do if your fitness to practise is investigated

-We will also allow the social worker further time (usually 14 days) to provide us with information about the concerns raised, which can contain any information considered to be relevant.
+- invite the social worker to provide us with information about the concerns raised (which can include any information they consider to be relevant)

-If you are a member of a professional body or trade union we recommend you contact that service immediately if you are notified that you are the subject of a fitness to practise investigation.
-It is likely that your membership organisation will be familiar with our procedures and will provide the support you need.
+If you’re a member of a professional body or trade union, we recommend you contact that service immediately if you are notified that you are the subject of a fitness to practise investigation.
+It’s likely that your membership organisation will be familiar with our procedures and will provide the support you need.

-If you do not belong to a professional organisation you can seek legal representation throughout the investigation and at a final hearing if the matter progresses to that stage.
-Details of legal firms that specialise in this area of work can be found online at solicitors.lawsociety.org.uk.
+If you do not belong to a professional organisation, you can seek legal representation throughout the investigation and at a final hearing if the matter progresses to that stage.
+Details of solicitors that specialise in this area of work can be found on the Law Society website.

-You should be aware that legal aid funding is not available for fitness to practise investigations, however you may be able to seek representation from the Bar Pro Bono Unit.
+You should be aware that legal aid funding is not available for fitness to practise investigations, however you may be able to seek representation from a charity called Advocate.
 Please speak to your investigator for further details.